Sonia-devi/Bank-App/README.md

-#  Acceptance Criteria
+###  Acceptance Criteria
 Acceptance Criteria

 When the application is  launched the customer should be able to open an account.

   * It is done when the user enters an email and receives a code to verify if the email is correct.

-  * It is done when the user provides his full name and mobile number
+  * It is done when the user provides his full name and mobile number.

 The application should be able to allow the customer to withdraw cash from the account.
-  * It is done when a customer enters an amount and press withdraw button
+  * It is done when a customer enters an amount and press withdraw button.

   * It is done when the balance is reduced by the amount.